FionaSander/softnanolab/_pages/team.md

     image_path: assets/images/Dr Stefano Angioletti-Uberti 002 - Nov 2016-1.jpg
     alt: "Dr. Stefano Angioletti-Uberti"
     title: "Dr. Stefano Angioletti-Uberti"
-    excerpt: "BSc and MSc in Materials Science at Universita' degli Studi di Milano-Bicocca.
-PhD at Imperial College London in Materials Science.
-From 2010 to 2013 Research Asscoiate at Univeristy of Cambridge working on development of theory and simulations to describe DNA-coated colloids and their self-assembly.
-Alexander-vom-Humboldt Fellow at Hemholtz Zentrum Berlin from 2013 to 2015 in development of theoretical models for protein adsorption on nanoparticles and describtion of kinetic processes in nanoreactors.
-2015 to present Professor for Soft Matter at Beijing University of Chemical Technology.
-2016 to present Lecturer for Theory and Simulation of Materials at Imperial College London."
+    excerpt: "Since 2016 Stefano is holding the position of Lecturer for Theory and Simulation of Materials at Imperial College London.
+He recieved his BSc and MSc in Materials Science from Universita' degli Studi di Milano-Bicocca in Milano and continued with a PhD at Imperial College London also in Materials Science.
+From 2010 to 2013 he then worked as a Research Asscoiate at Univeristy of Cambridge working on development of theory and simulations to describe DNA-coated colloids and their self-assembly.
+From 2013 to 2015 he got awarded an Alexander-vom-Humboldt Fellowship and worked at the Hemholtz Zentrum Berlin on the development of theoretical models for protein adsorption on nanoparticles and describtion of kinetic processes in nanoreactors.
+Since 2015 Stefano also holds a Professorship for Soft Matter at Beijing University of Chemical Technology."
     btn_label: "More about my projects"
     btn_class: "btn--inverse btn--small"
     btn_size: "btn--small"